How to Separate Wants and Needs in Your Budget

 "Needs-based” is a description a lot of companies use to explain their efforts to give people what they need.
 It is not uncommon to see “need-based” in front of words like training, service, pricing, treatment, design, and selling.
 I am a fan of the needs-based concept.
 After all, every person is unique and one size does not fit all; this is particularly true for budgets.

 I realize that it would be easier for consumers if there was only one budget formula.
 For this reason, many experts have developed sample spending plans for consumers to try and follow.

 While this budget may provide a good general guideline, I find that it is hardly ever realistic—there are just too many variables.
 For example, what if you reside in a city with a high cost of living?
 What if you are sick or injured?
 What if you have teenagers to feed?
 These variables are your reality and are the reason needs-based budgeting makes sense.
 However, needs-based budgeting is still not quite realistic enough.
 Try taking the needs-based idea even one step further by also planning for the things you want.

-Here’s how to create a simple wants and needs-based budget:
+How to create a simple wants and needs-based budget

-3. Identify the costs of your wants.
-I put costs for things like TiVo, donations to charity, and dinners out in this category.
+I put costs for things like Netflix, donations to charity, and dinners out in this category.
 Subtract these costs from what’s left of your total monthly income.

-Am I worried that my chart doesn’t look like the sample spending plan?
+Am I worried that my chart doesn’t look like everyone else's spending plan?
 Not one bit.
 This works for me because it is based on my needs (and more than a few wants!)